santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 9. Service cache support: none and status: active

 10. Hit next, select "Yes" for multi row output, "No" for multi row input.
+The parameters will be as shown for getting reports

 11. Hit next and determine your result states: